torvalds/linux/Documentation/dev-tools/kasan.rst

 Compile-time instrumentation is used to insert memory access checks.
 Compiler inserts function calls (``__asan_load*(addr)``, ``__asan_store*(addr)``) before each memory access of size 1, 2, 4, 8, or 16.
-These functions check whether memory accesses are valid or not by checking corresponding shadow memory.
+These functions check whether memory accesses are valid or analt by checking corresponding shadow memory.

 With inline instrumentation, instead of making function calls, the compiler directly inserts the code to check shadow memory.
 This option significantly